Solid Modeling - Definition, Techniques, Applications

 What is Solid Modeling?

-Solid modeling is the most advanced method for computer modeling of three-dimensional solid objects.
-It is a set of principles that utilize a bunch of tools to turn 2D drawings into solid, 3-dimensional shapes and models.
-A solid model of an object is a more complex representation than a surface model, as it gives more topological and geometrical information.
-These details help create an unambiguous representation of the object.
+Solid modeling is a set of principles that utilize a bunch of tools to turn 2D drawings into solid 3D shapes.
+A solid model is a representation of the solid shapes which gives more topological and geometrical information of the object.

 The simple and ideal definition of "solid modeling" will be that the process aims to keep all the surfaces geometrically accurate and requires the 3D CAD software to simulate the object externally and internally.
 This critical aspect makes 3D solid modeling hard to master.